ShelfFoundry/psa-parser/README.md

 The project does not include proprietary documentation, vendor software, or customer planogram files.

-The implementation is based on independent analysis and operational experience with PSA files.
+The implementation is based on independent analysis of PSA files and operational experience with planogram workflows.

 ## Requirements